 As more consumers become accustomed to chatbots, they will become increasingly crucial for a positive customer experience.

 If you want to stand out in 2022, you need to personalise your marketing, which means personalising content, products, emails, etc. The most puerile comment “It turns out that consumers like personalisation” hides the biggest ROI in Martech solutions of a 20x increase in ROI from triggered or omnichannel campaigns.
-Software like SwiftERM must surely rank as a must have for all appropriate consumer facing platform without fail.
+Predictive personalisation software like SwiftERM must surely rank as a must have for all appropriate consumer facing platform without fail.

 - SmarterHQ found that 72% of shoppers act on marketing messages only when they are customised to their interests.